carriescott/restaurant-reviews-mobile-web-specialist/README.md

 >The application must achieve a lighthouse score > 90.

 ### Approach
-In order to achieve a lighthouse score > 90 4 main areas were worked on:
+In order to achieve a lighthouse score > 90,  4 main areas were worked on:
-1.Responsive Design
+1. Responsive Design
-2.Accessibility
+2. Accessibility
-3.Application Data & Offline Use
+3. Application Data & Offline Use
-4.Performance
+4. Performance

 #### Responsive Design
 In order to ensure the application UI is compatible with a range of display sizes the following were implemented: